Help us match you with local pros in your area

 Ductwork Cleaning | $376-$940 |

-In North Carolina, HVAC contractors must be licensed through the State Board of Examiners of Plumbing, Heating and Fire Sprinkler Contractors.
-Not all individuals who work for a licensed firm need to be individually licensed; however, all work must be supervised by a licensed contractor.
-Contractors may hold multiple different licenses for different jobs.
-Checking reviews on Google Reviews, the Better Business Bureau (BBB), Yelp, and similar sites can aid your decision.
-Choose a provider with great reviews and reports of positive experiences from customers.
+In North Carolina, HVAC contractors must be licensed by the State Board of Examiners of Plumbing, Heating and Fire Sprinkler Contractors.
+A licensed firm may employ individuals who aren't all individually licensed; however, all work must be supervised by a licensed contractor.
+A contractor may hold multiple different licenses for different types of jobs.
+Also look at a company's reviews and complaints on sites such as Google Reviews, Yelp, and the Better Business Bureau (BBB).
+Pick a company with glowing feedback and good customer testimonials.

-Always make sure you understand the details of any project.
-When HVAC repairs are required, your provider should detail which parts require replacement and why.
-Confirm that your technician will clean and test the system after repairs are completed to ensure that it’s working properly.
-When getting a replacement, ask the contractor to explain the new HVAC system energy efficiency, features, model, estimated installation time, and brand.
-Before signing a contract, you should understand how your provider will size the system appropriately for your home and the price you'll pay.
+Make sure you understand the details of your project before starting.
+When getting HVAC repairs, have your provider specify which parts require replacement and why.
+Get confirmation that your technician will clean and test the system after the repair to verify that everything works.
+When replacing your HVAC, have the contractor explain the new energy efficiency, brand, features, estimated installation time, and model.
+Before work starts, make sure you understand the process your provider will use to size the new HVAC system appropriately for your home and what the price will be.

-Normally, you should have your HVAC system inspected twice a year.
-After that inspection, your HVAC technician will tell you what, if any, services are required.
-You should also have your system inspected and serviced if you notice any new issues, like leaks, unusual smells, or strange noises.
-If you have ductwork in your home, it should be serviced every few years.
+Normally, your HVAC system should be inspected twice a year.
+After an inspection, your HVAC technician will tell you what, if any, services are needed.
+You should also have your system inspected and serviced if you start to notice any issues, such as leaks, strange noises, or unusual smells.
+If your home has ductwork, it should be serviced every few years.

 The best times to have an HVAC inspection are during the spring and fall.
-Technicians are less busy during these times, which makes it easier to get an appointment.
-This also helps get your system ready for the summer and winter, which is when it normally gets the most use.
+Technicians are often less busy during these times, which makes it easier to get an appointment.
+This also helps get your system ready for the summer and winter, the times of the year when it gets the most use.

-You can save energy throughout the year by making it easier for your HVAC system to maintain your home's temperature.
-During all seasons, keep your thermostat as close to the outside temperature as possible, and try to adjust it only a few degrees at a time.
-You could also consider installing a smart thermostat.
+You can save energy throughout the year by reducing the amount of power your HVAC system uses to maintain your home's temperature.
+Always keep your thermostat as close to the outside temperature as is comfortable, and try to adjust it only a few degrees at a time.
+You may also consider installing a smart thermostat.

-Your HVAC company may offer financing options via a third-party lender, or you might be able to obtain your own loan.
-It's smart to discuss payment options with your HVAC company and a financial advisor to make sure that you find the best option for you.
+Your HVAC company may have financing options through a third-party lender, or you might choose to obtain your own loan.
+It's smart to discuss payment options with a financial advisor and your HVAC company to make sure that you're choosing the best option for you.